Piercel2022/codecraft/content/posts/post-2/index.md

 # Write Once, Run Anywhere

 Java's most celebrated principle is platform independence.
+The Java Virtual Machine (JVM) serves as an abstraction layer between code and hardware, allowing developers to write code on one system and run it on any platform with a compatible JVM installation.